pkarsy/AutomaticSchoolBellTimer/README.md

 #### For the indicating LED (Optional) #####
 GPIO 13(D13) → LedLink_i
-# GND is next to D13
+# GND is next to D13 id we use DevKit
 ## Finally for the SSR/Relay controlling the LED
 GPIO 4 → Relay(1)
 ```